holcombet/hs-to-lean/README.md

 ## Related Works

-This project is inspired by the work of Antal Spector-Zabusky, Joachim Breitner, Christine Rizkallah, and Stephanie Weirich in their paper [Total Haskell is Reasonable Coq](https://arxiv.org/abs/1711.09286).
+This project is inspired by the work of Antal Spector-Zabusky, Joachim Breitner, Christine Rizkallah, and Stephanie Weirich in their paper ["Total Haskell is Reasonable Coq"](https://arxiv.org/abs/1711.09286).
 Their compiler can be found [here](https://github.com/plclub/hs-to-coq).

+### Other relevant work:
+* Abel et al.'s  ["Verifying haskell programs using constructive type theory"](https://dl.acm.org/doi/10.1145/1088348.1088355) (2005) translated Haskell programs into (a monadic form of) Agda using GHC's Core language.
+* Carr et al.'s ["An approach to translating Haskell programs to Agda and reasoning about them"](https://arxiv.org/abs/2205.08718) (2022) extended Agda's capabilities to support Haskell features that Agda originally lacks, allowing translations from Haskell to Agda to be more semantically similar.

 ## Dependencies